yash-patel268/Token-Farm-Defi-App/README.md

 1. Download this repo and extract the contents.
 2. Open Ganache and click quickstart ethereum.
 2. Run `truffle compile` in coding enviroment.
-3. Run `trufgle migrate --reset` in coding enviroment
+3. Run `truffle migrate --reset` in coding enviroment
 4. Import 2nd Ganache account into metamask using private key.
 5. Add Ganache network using Network Name: `Ganache`, New RPC URL: `http://127.0.0.1:7545`, and Chain ID: `1337`.
 6. Run `npm run start` to open the webpage where you're able to stake mock DAI for DAPP.